-What she didn’t realize was that it was giving her regular customer preferential treatment over me.
+What she didn't realize was that she made the common mistake of giving a regular customer preferential treatment over a new customer.
 That’s the opposite of what you want a customer experience to be and is one of the reasons customers don't return.

-Treating regulars better than first-timers is one of the top customer experience mistakes.
+Treating regulars better than first-timers is one of the top customer service experience mistakes.

 Leaving a customer to answer the phone.
-It takes a lot of time and effort to greet a stranger in a way that lets them open up to you and let you become a trusted advisor.
+It takes a lot of time and effort to greet a stranger in a way that lets them open up to you and allows you to become a trusted advisor.
 Leaving them after you have established this trust breaks that bond.

 What does it cost you?
 The higher your average ticket, the more this costs you because customers revert back to thinking they have to go it alone.
-Then you have to start over to reignite their trust.
+Then you have to start over to reignite their feeling of trust in you.
 If you don’t return, you either lose the add-on or you lose the sale entirely.

 Asking for a commitment before providing inspiration.
-Old sales training encourages salespeople to tie-down the customer early so as not to waste the salesperson’s time.
-While most retailers don’t even have retail sales training anymore, many allow their employees to ask early in the sale Do you have a budget? or Are you prepared to buy it today?
-This puts the customer immediately on the defensive.
+Old sales training encourages salespeople to tie-down potential customers early so as not to waste the salesperson’s time.
+While most retailers don’t even have retail sales training anymore, many allow their employees to ask early in the sale: Do you have a budget? or Are you prepared to buy it today?.
+This puts customers immediately on the defensive.

 What does it cost you?
 While many customers will tell you their budget, no one comes in and says the sky’s the limit!
 Limiting their choices means you are making them settle.
 When they can’t find something in their price range, they feel judged by the employee and leave empty-handed.